jaketmp/matlab-quicklook/README.markdown

 ## Project notes

 This code requires the MATLAB 'libmat.dylib', and all dependent libraries.
-As the current release of MATLAB only ships with 64 bit versions of these libraries, it only builds an x86_64 product.
+As the current release of MATLAB only ships with 64-bit versions of these libraries, it only builds an x86_64 product.

-The code has been built and tested against the libraries shipped with the r2011a release of MATLAB - I'm not sure how The Mathworks feel about distributing them alone - so the following are missing from the un-built binary:
+The script 'JTPcollectDependencies.py' can be run with a dylib as a target to collect all the dependent libraies into a specified location.

+Some of the MATLAB libraries install paths are not prepended with `@rpath`, 'JTPfixDependencyIDs' will fix this.

 ### Dynamic libaries
-+	libboost_date_time.dylib
-+	libboost_filesystem.dylib
-+	libboost_regex.dylib
-+	libboost_signals.dylib
-+	libboost_system.dylib
-+	libboost_thread.dylib
-+	libhdf5.6.0.2.dylib
-+	libhdf5.6.dylib
-+	libhdf5_hl.6.0.2.dylib
-+	libhdf5_hl.6.dylib
-+	libicudata.dylib.42
-+	libicudata.dylib.42.1
-+	libicui18n.dylib.42
-+	libicui18n.dylib.42.1
-+	libicuio.dylib.42
-+	libicuio.dylib.42.1
-+	libicuuc.dylib.42
-+	libicuuc.dylib.42.1
 +	libmat.dylib
-+	libmwMATLAB_res.dylib
-+	libmwfl.dylib
-+	libmwi18n.dylib
-+	libmwresource_core.dylib
 +	libmx.dylib
-+	libut.dylib
+and dependencies.

 ### Headers
 +	mat.h